RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/station/README.md

 |                        |wifi_wake_lock          |enumeration of WifiWakeLock|
 |                        |screen_state            |enumeration of ScreenState|

-If Column Name is blank, then all non-timestamp columns in the dataframe have the unit specified.
+If Column Name is blank, then all non-timestamp columns in the table have the unit specified.
 Refer to the previous table for specific column names for each sensor.
 It is intentional that location and best location sensors share the same column names.